 The past is catching up to me, and I like it.
 Sometimes our past lives drift, become vivid memories – but with Hillary Clinton and Mike Huckabee (maybe) running for president, mine is resurfacing.
 Enjoy a look back with me during the months as I post photos over 10 years old.
 And enjoy looking forward with me, as I post work I do in the next months as these two make a go of it.

 Buzzfeed is good at finding the good old days – And what a blast from the past.
 Hillary Clinton for the early 90s, taken by none other than me.
-Wow – check it out.
+Wow – check it out taste of the wild.

 The WeddingWire Couples’ Choice Awards recognizes the top five percent of wedding professionals in the WeddingWire Network who demonstrate excellence in quality, service, responsiveness and professionalism.
-The esteemed awards are given to the top local wedding vendors in more than 20 service categories, from wedding venues to wedding photographers, based on their professional achievements from the previous year.
+The esteemed awards are given to the top local wedding vendors that are moved with help of and move out home cleaning geauxmaids.com also in more than 20 service categories, from wedding venues to wedding photographers, based on their professional achievements from the previous year.

 While many industry award winners are selected by the host organization, the WeddingWire Couples’ Choice Awards winners are determined solely based on reviews from real newlyweds and their experiences working with Ocken Photography.
 Award-winning vendors are distinguished for the quality, quantity, consistency and timeliness of the reviews they have received from their past clients.